 1. The history of Europe since Louis XIV.
+Special stress

-Special stress is placed upon the French Revolution in its inception, course, and results.
+is placed upon the French Revolution in its inception, course, and results.
 Text: Robinson and Beard's, The Development of Modern Europe.
 Informal lectures.
 Collateral reading.
 Three times a week.
-To be given in 1913-14.

 2. History of the Netherlands.
 This course aims to give a survey of Dutch History from earliest times to the present day.
 This is a valuable course, in that it shows the rich contributions of Holland to the world's civilization, and particularly the influence of Holland upon the formation of American institutions.
 Text: F. van Rijsens: Geschiedenis des Vaderlands (de groote).
 Three times a week.
+To be given in 1912-113.

+PHILOSOPHY

-PHILOSOPHY PROFESSOR J. BROENE.
+PROFESSOR J. BROENE.

-Text: Hal-1a.
+- 1a.
 Psychology.
 Introductory course.
-Lectures. leck's Psychology and Psychic Culture, and James's Talks to Teachers on Psychology.
-Twice a week.
+Lectures.
+Text: Halleck's Psychology and Psychic Culture, and James's Talks to Teachers on Psychology.
+Twice a week. - 1b.
+Logic.

-1b./ Logic.
 Introductory course.
 Text: Jones's Logic.
-Once

-a week.

-2. History of Philosophy.
+Once a week. - 2.
+History of Philosophy.
 Exposition and criticism of the various schools of thought.
-Text: Rogers, Student's History of Philosophy; Hibben, The Problems of Philosophy.
+Text: Rogers' Student's History of Philosophy, or an equivalent.
 An attempt will be made to introduce students to the sources by the use of Bakewell's Source Book in Ancient Philosophy and Rand's Modern Classical Philosophers.
 Three times a week.
-Not given in 1913-'14.
+Not given in 1911-'12.